flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 ## The Class `model_base._Base`

 The `_Base` class aligns with the `scikit-learn` API for `base.BaseEstimator`.
-This alignment is achieved by implementing the `get_params` and `set_params` methods, essential for `scikit-learn` compatibility and foundational for all model implementations.
+This alignment is achieved by implementing the `get_params` and `set_params` methods, essential for `scikit-learn` compatibility and foundational for all model implementations. dditionally, the class provides auxiliary helper methods to identify available computational devices (such as GPUs and TPUs) and to facilitate data transfer to these devices.

 For a detailed understanding, consult the [`scikit-learn` API Reference](https://scikit-learn.org/stable/modules/classes.html) and [`BaseEstimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).